olive-blessings-HMS/HMS/readme.md

 ## FEATURES

-- User Authentication: Secure login for doctors, nurses, and administrators.

 - Patient Data Management: Create, read, update, and delete (CRUD) patient records.

 - Design: Based on client request I ensured that the website can run efficiently on devices with limited memory and operate reliably even on slow internet connections